Anastasia-Labs/lucid-evolution/CONTRIBUTING.md

 ## Local Testing

-Lucid Evolution uses Vitest for testing.
+Evolution SDK uses Vitest for testing.
 There are two main types of tests:

 1. **Unit and emulator tests** - These can run without external dependencies
 2. **On-chain integration tests** - These require API keys and network access